krambuhl/dropasaur/README.md

 dropasaur
 =========

-tiny jquery plugin for extending drop down and menu behavior.
+A tiny jquery plugin for extending drop down and menu behavior.